Table of Contents

 - In computer graphics, scan conversion is a fundamental operation used to render images and animations.

-- Scan conversion is also known as rasterization.
+- Scan conversion is also known as Rasterization.

 Definition of Scan Conversion in Graphics